-During the week of January 21, we will begin to post admission decisions on eCampus.
+Early Action applicants will be notified of their admission decisions beginning January 31.
+We post admission decisions on e-Campus.
 Please check your application status using the instructions that were sent to you in the mail.
 Students whose decisions have been posted will also receive their decisions in the mail (usually within a week).
-We expect to complete the review of all Early Action applications by the end of January.

 Some students who applied Early Action will be asked to provide mid-year grades.
 Those students will receive an admission decision by the end of March.